-For 1983 field studies the research design and strategy developed for the overall cultural resource program was applied, a summary of which is provided here.
-The research design integrates the current archeological, historical, ethnological, and geological data into a cultural chronological framework and developes a research strategy that is structured to predict site occurrence in relation to physical and topographic features within the limits of contemporary archeological method and theory.
-For a more detailed discussion of the research design and strategy see Dixon et al. (1982a), Chapter 2.
+For 1983 field studies the research design and strategy developed for the overall cultural resource program were applied, a summary of which is provided here.
+The research design integrates the current archeological, historical, ethnological, and geological data into a cultural chronological framework.
+A research strategy is then developed that is structured to predict site occurrence in relation to physical and topographic features within the limits of contemporary archeological method and theory.
+For a more detailed discussion of the research design and strategy see Dixon et al. (1981, 1982a, 1982b).

 Based on the delineated cultural chronology, documented site locales for each culture period, and geoarcheologic evaluations, survey locales were identified as exhibiting potential for site occurrence.
-These locales are then subject to on-the-ground reconnaissance level survey aimed at locating cultural resources representing various periods of Alaskan prehistory and history.
-In addition to survey locales, areas subject to ground disturbing activities associated with the project are also examined.
+These locales are then subject to on-the-ground reconnaissance level survey aimed at locating cultural resources representing various periods of Alaskan prehistory and history and determining their size.
+In addition to preselected survey locales, areas subject to ground disturbing activities associated with the project are also examined, such as bore holes, seismic lines, test trenches, etc.

-Based on an analysis of site locational data from regions adjacent to, and within the study area, the features characteristically associated with site occurrence are overlooks (areas of higher topographic relief than much of the surrounding terrain) lake margins, stream and river margins, and natural constructions (areas where the topographic setting and surrounding terrain form natural constrictions which tend to funnel game animals using the area) (Dixon et al. 1982a).
+Based on an analysis of site locational data from regions adjacent to and within the study area, the features characteristically associated with site occurrence are overlooks (areas of higher topographic relief than much of the surrounding terrain), lake margins, stream and river margins, and natural constrictions (areas where the topographic setting and surrounding terrain form constrictions which tend to funnel game animals using the area) (Dixon et al. 1982a).